Megan Thee Stallion: Influences

 Megan Thee Stallion cites her mother as her primary influence along notable hip-hop figures like Pimp C. His 2006 solo album, Pimpalation, influenced her style for his talk-rap delivery and "cockiness".
 Other influences include the Notorious B.I.G., Lil' Kim, Queen Latifah, Eve, Three 6 Mafia, Trina, Salt-N-Pepa, Missy Elliott, and Foxy Brown.
 She credits Q-Tip as her mentor.

 She has also been influenced by Beyoncé.
 In her Grammy Awards acceptance speech with Beyoncé for "Savage", she said: "Ever since I was little, I was like, 'you know what?
 One day, I'm gonna grow up and I'm gonna be like the rap Beyoncé.'
-That was definitely my goal. [..]
+That was definitely my goal. [...]
 I love her work ethic, I love the way she is, I love the way she carries herself."
+In 2019, she told Billboard that she watches old Beyoncé interviews when she is feeling down or unsure if she is making a right decision.